willingc/community-test/README.md

 ## Community wiki

-Please feel free to contrinute to the [Community wiki](https://github.com/willingc/community-test/wiki).
+Please feel free to contribute to the [Community wiki](https://github.com/willingc/community-test/wiki).

 ## Note on Support